chrishic/AWS-certs/professional/solutions-architect/data-stores.md

 	- migrate system to new AZ or region
 	- convert unencrypted to encrypted volume
 		- take snapshot of unencrypted volume
-		- restore snapshot to new volume, chooisng to enable encryption
+		- restore snapshot to new volume, choosing to enable encryption
 * Data Lifecycle Manager
 	- schedule snapshots for volumes or instances every X hours
 	- provides retention rules to remove stale snapshots